Marc-8303/MRC-Launcher/README.md

 the objective is to make a good launcher, that will help you and give you the needed features to play minecraft correctly

+PD: also, im from peru, so my coments in the code are ussualy in spanish

 ## Key Features

 - 🔍 **Version Selector**: Select arround various versions of MC